Police: Florida Woman Punched Boyfriend For Kissing Her Mom

 — News, Views, People. (@NVPeople) November 22, 2016

 Also recently, another Florida woman was arrested, after she reportedly attacked her boyfriend for a really strange reason.
-The Daily Mail reports that 32-year-old Crystal Garlin cut the name with a knife during an argument, because she was mad that he didn’t get her a gift for her 32nd birthday.
+The Daily Mail reports that 32-year-old Crystal Garlin cut the man with a knife during an argument, because she was mad that he didn’t get her a gift for her 32nd birthday.
 The Florida woman reportedly wanted to get her nail and hairs done, but her boyfriend wasn’t going to pay for it.

 Why am I just seeing this?
 Florida!????????????